ONSgeo/sdg-15-1-1/README.md

 2. Standard area measurements (dataframe) are merged with administrative boundaries (geo-dataframe) on a shared column, creating a new geo-dataframe with spatial context to standard area measurements.
 The shared column is calculated automatically based upon similarity and is likely to be area name or code.

 3. A spatial join is conducted between this new geo-dataframe and woodland geo-dataframe.
 The resultant geo-dataframe contains information on how much total land there is within an administrative boundary, and how much forest cover there is within that same boundary.
-It also retains it's geometry column and can be plotted.
+It also retains its geometry column and can be plotted.

 4. ((area covered by woodland / total land area) *100) yields the forest area as a percentage of total land area.

-Full programatic calculation and methodology is found within `in sdg_15_1_1_src/sdg_15_1_1.py`.
+Full programmatic calculation and methodology is found within `in sdg_15_1_1_src/sdg_15_1_1.py`.

 ### Outputs

 Currently available outputs include:

 - Forest area as a proportion of total land area for each specified land division (csv).
-- Choropeth map of forest area as a proportion of total land area (jpeg).
+- Choropleth map of forest area as a proportion of total land area (jpeg).
-- Optional shapefile for further geospatial nalaysis.
+- Optional shapefile for further geospatial analysis.

 ## Notes